This article was first published in The eXile on September 7, 2007.

 Market forces have grown stronger with each year, but may not yet be strong enough to propagate themselves unaided.
 Their chances would be much better if there were a hundred more people in government of Mr. Chubais’s calibre, or even a score.
 Mr. Yeltsin, at least, appears to believe that there isn’t one.
 Un-Marxist as it might be to argue as much, great men are needed to do great things.
 Mr. Yeltsin, in his way, is one such.
 And Mr. Chubais, in his way, is another.

-Exactly four months later, as the IMF-backed pyramid scheme was unraveling and Westerners started getting burned, The Economist changed its mind, but in smarmy known-it-all language suggesting it had known this all along:
+Exactly four months later, as the IMF-backed pyramid scheme was unraveling and Westerners started getting burned, The Economist changed its mind, but in smarmy tone suggesting it had known this all along and weren’t fooled the way non-Economist editors were:

 Russia’s institutions being worryingly weak and the powers of its president frighteningly strong, it is vital that the man in charge is beholden to neither demagogues nor billionaires…Unfortunately, as age, vodka and the wooziness of barely diluted power get the better of him, Mr Yeltsin is utterly failing to do this part of his job….Once a Titan, rightly lauded for helping to pull down one of the world’s most evil regimes, he now seems to lurch, disaster-prone, from one fit of bad temper to the next.
 Poor Russia.

-Yes, it was so long ago that he was “rightly lauded,” I mean, how could anyone possibly have guessed he’d turn out to be so bad four long months later?
-It’s like when Austin Powers discovered that Liberace was gay: “Who would have guessed?
+Yes, it was so long ago that he was “rightly lauded” — I mean, how could anyone possibly have guessed he’d turn out to have been so terrible four long months later?
+It’s like when Austin Powers discovered that Liberace was gay: “Wow baby, who would’ve guessed?
 I never saw that one coming!”

-In 1998, The Economist lied about a Russian Fascist threat in order to prop up a wildly unpopular, corrupt regime, which had overseen the total collapse of its economy, devastated the health of its citizens, and forever ruined the concepts of “liberalism,” “free markets” and “free speech” in the minds of those who survived it…all because it seemed to benefit us.
-Today, they’re lying again about the Fascist threat, only this time in order to bring down a highly popular (albeit corrupt) regime that has overseen the unexpected revival of its economy and power.
+In 1998, The Economist invented a nonexistent Russian Fascist threat in order to prop up a wildly unpopular, corrupt regime, which had overseen the total collapse of its economy, devastated the health of its citizens, and forever ruined the concepts of “liberalism,” “free markets” and “democracy” in the minds of those who survived it…all because Yeltsin seemed to benefit The Economist‘s readers.
+Today, they’re lying again about the nonexistent Russian Fascist threat, only this time in order to bring down a highly popular (albeit corrupt) regime that has overseen the unexpected revival of its economy and power, and seen the health and longevity of its citizens improve enormously.
 All because Putin isn’t our bitch.
+So the Russian Fascist Threat can be used in any situation, any decade, any era—either to demonize the Kremlin, or to demonize the Kremlin’s opponents, depending on which side is good for western interests.
+Truth is in the eyes of the Economist beholder.

-How did The Economist get to such a vile state?
+So how did The Economist sink to such a pitiable state?

 The first and last example of genuine wit that The Economist ever produced.